 James entered AAMW after completing a BA in Art History, Religious Studies, and Greek at the University of Minnesota in 2013.
 His research explores issues of ritual, memory, and meaning in the Imperial integration of public and sacred space across the Silk Road in Late Antiquity.
 In addition, he worked as a Geospatial Analyst for several years prior to his return to the academic community.
 As a result, he also has a strong interest in advancing the digital humanities and seeks to further develop methodologies for capitalizing on the robust capabilities of GIS tools in archaeological research.

-Anna received her BA from Baylor University (2010) in the University Scholars Program, with a focus on Classics and Art History.
+Anna received her BA from Baylor University (2010) in the University Scholars Program with a focus on Classics and Art History.
 At Penn Anna continues to combine philological and art historical interests in the study of late antique and Byzantine art and architecture.
 Her Master's paper (2012) documented previously unpublished inscriptions in a Cappadocian rock-cut church and the interplay between word and image in that context.
 She is now working on a dissertation on temple reuse in the eastern Mediterranean in late antiquity.
-Other research and conference papers have included late antique Egypt, non-elite domestic architecture, epigraphy in the Roman Forum, and construction in Constantinople.
+Other research and conference papers have covered topics including late antique Egypt, non-elite domestic architecture, epigraphy in the Roman Forum, and construction in Constantinople.
 Anna has spent two summers at the American School in Athens and substantial time in western Turkey, Cappadocia, and Istanbul.
 She has participated in the Sofiana Archaeological Project on Sicily (2011) and continues as a team member of the Alabanda excavation in southwestern Turkey(2012-present).
+As a CAORC Mediterranean Fellow in Fall 2014 and a Penn Museum Colburn Fellow in Spring 2015, Anna will pursue dissertation research in Greece, Turkey, and Egypt.

 Lucas received his BA in Classical Archaeology from the University of North Carolina at Chapel Hill in 2009, and also completed the post-baccalaureate program in Classics at the same university (2011).
 While at UNC, he conducted field work on Crete at the site of Azoria, and recently at Gordion in Turkey.
 Lucas is mainly interested in the construction and function of monuments in Greece and Anatolia, particularly focusing on the creation and maintenance of past identities through visual representation and ritual processes.